 Would you believe that nearly three in four American adults have never used a fire extinguisher?
 Your staff may not know how to act if a fire breaks out.
 Before they manage to teach themselves how to use an extinguisher under extreme pressure, provided they actually do figure it out, the fire might be left to rage out of control.
 Prevent fires from growing beyond the initial flame by teaching your staff to act quickly.
 Hands-on training every few months can go a long way to ensuring your business is always protected against a restaurant’s greatest risk.

 In addition to teaching your staff how to use fire extinguishers, train them in how to properly use all cooking equipment.
 Pay special attention to training involving appliances that have open flames.
-Knowing how to react when an appliance flares can mean the difference between a small incident and an expensive fire-related shut-down.
+Knowing how to react when an appliance flare can mean the difference between a small incident and an expensive fire-related shut-down.

 Practice Evacuation Protocols

-Your restaurant should have emergency and exit lighting.
+Your restaurant should have an emergency and exit lighting.
 However, don’t automatically assume that your employees know where that lighting is or how it’s used.
 Walk them through a typical evacuation.
 Practicing these moves before an actual fire breaks out makes the motions second nature.
 Injuries are less likely to occur, and employees are almost sure to get out safely, even if the fire rages out of control.

 Examine Your Fire Suppression System